Just war theory: Ancient Greece and Rome

 The notion of just war in Europe originates and is developed first in ancient Greece and then in the Roman Empire.

 It was Aristotle who first introduced the concept and terminology to the Hellenic world that called war a last resort requiring conduct that would allow the restoration of peace.
 Aristotle argues that the cultivation of a military is necessary and good for the purpose of self-defense, not for conquering: "The proper object of practising military training is not in order that men may enslave those who do not deserve slavery, but in order that first they may themselves avoid becoming enslaved to others" (Politics, Book 7).

+Stoic philosopher Panaetius considered war inhuman, but he contemplated just war when it was impossible to bring peace and justice by peaceful means.
+Just war could be waged solely for retribution or defense, in both cases having to be declared officially.
+He also established the importance of treating the defeated in a civilized way, especially those who surrendered, even after a prolonged conflict.

 In ancient Rome, a "just cause" for war might include the necessity of repelling an invasion, or retaliation for pillaging or a breach of treaty.
 War was always potentially nefas ("wrong, forbidden"), and risked religious pollution and divine disfavor.
 A "just war" (bellum iustum) thus required a ritualized declaration by the fetial priests.
 More broadly, conventions of war and treaty-making were part of the ius gentium, the "law of nations", the customary moral obligations regarded as innate and universal to human beings.
-The quintessential explanation of Just War theory in the ancient world is found in Cicero's De Officiis, Book 1, sections 1.11.33–1.13.41.
-Although, it is well known that Julius Caesar did not often follow these necessities.